Scenic view of The Duomo di Firenze, Tuscany, Italy

 Fireworks, Arno River, Tuscany.

-The summer months in Florence are alive with cultural events and festivals that transform the city into an open-air theater of tradition and celebration.
-In June, the city honors its patron saint with the Feast of San Giovanni, featuring historic costume parades, medieval flag-throwing competitions, and a spectacular fireworks display over the Arno River that illuminates the Ponte Vecchio in cascades of color.
+The summer months in Florence are alive with cultural events and festivals that transform the city into an open-air theater.
+In May and June, the prestigious Maggio Musicale Fiorentino offers world-renowned opera and concert performances.
+June honors the city’s patron saint with the Feast of San Giovanni, featuring historic costume parades and a spectacular fireworks display over the Arno River.
+In July, the Florence Dance Festival showcases contemporary and classical performances in beautiful historic venues, filling the warm summer nights with art and celebration.

 Artisan making a custom made ring, Florence, Italy.